peterhinch/micropython-touch/README.md

  * `menu.py` A multi-level menu.
  * `bitmap.py` Demo of the `BitMap` widget showing a changing image.
 (See widget docs for instructions for running this).
  * `qrcode.py` Display a QR code.
-Requires the uQR module: copy from `optional/pi/` to the root directory.
+Requires the uQR module: copy tree `optional/py/uQR.py` to the root directory.

 ### 1.7.2 Test scripts